alasca-association/tarook/docs/user/guide/quick-start/deploy.rst

    $ ./managed-k8s/actions/apply-all.sh

-Get yourself a hot beverage and joyfully watch as your YAOOK/K8s cluster gets created.
+Get yourself a hot beverage and joyfully watch as your Tarook cluster gets created.

 Afterwards you may verify that it's functional by running our smoke tests.